BIG UPDATE! Our AI rendering engine just got a huge upgrade. The results are more accurate and realistic than ever. Try it now!

 • Don't use phrases that are meant to edit some elements like "replace copper with concrete" or comparative clauses like "make the materials brighter".
 Clicking "Generate" always applies your instructions to the input image, and not to the last generated rendering.

-• The app is optimized to follow your uploaded design as closely as possible, so adding extra items in your prompt like "cars", "people", or "trees" is not going to work.
+• The app is optimized to follow the geometry of your uploaded design as closely as possible, so adding extra objects in your prompt like furniture, people, or trees is not going to work.
+Here's a list of virtual staging apps you can use instead.

 • There's no need to add keywords such as "realistic", "4k", "architectural/interior design" and others commonly used when prompting e.g. Midjourney.
 MyArchitectAI "knows" that you're rendering architectural or interior design.

 • At this point, MyArchitectAI works for architectural and interior designs.
-Floorplans, landscape design, or furniture are not supported yet.
+Rendering floorplans, landscape design, or furniture is not supported yet.

-So experiment with different prompts and see what settings work best for your designs.
+So experiment with different settings and see what works best for your designs.

-And if you have any feedback, let us know how we can make MyArchitectAI better for you.
+And if you have any feedback, let us know in the live chat how we can make MyArchitectAI better for you.

 Start creating